MY STORY

 I entered college at Taylor University in Indiana with the plans to become a coach and perhaps a teacher.
 During college, I was a member of the track and field team, but kept my hand in the media realm, working for a year at the school newspaper and serving as a color commentator for basketball radio broadcasts.
 I headed to the University of Georgia for graduate school, where I served as a graduate assistant coach for the track program and earned a Master's degree in Sports Administration.

 My first real job turned out to be a perfect mix of my interest in sports and my media background.
-I was hired as a sports information director for a collegiate conference, where I worked with statistics, press releases and the production of media guides.
+I was hired as a sports information director for a collegiate conference, where I worked with statistics, press releases, and the production of media guides.
 I eventually moved to an on-campus opportunity in sports information and added the responsibilities as an assistant coach.

-Now, after more than 30 years, I can look back and see how the Lord provided opportunities to learn, grow and interact with amazing people who influenced my life and career.
-Along the journey, I've been able to work in media relations, coaching and administration at four different universities.
+Now, after more than 30 years, I can look back and see how the Lord provided opportunities to learn, grow, and interact with amazing people who influenced my life and career.
+Along the journey, I've been able to work in media relations, coaching, and administration at four different universities.

 The biggest blessing in my life is my wife, Deborah, who has somehow stuck with me for more than 30 years.
 During that time, we moved from the Midwest to the West Coast, back to the Midwest, and then back to the West Coast.
 Yes, she is amazingly supportive (plus smart, beautiful, loving, and a great proofreader).
 We currently both work at Westmont College in Santa Barbara, California for the second time, returning to the campus after an 18-year gap.
 We have one grown son, a daughter-in-law, and one grandson, who is definitely spoiled by Mimi and Papa.